The Ins and Outs of Safe Earwax Removal

 What earwax is and why we have it

 So what, exactly, is this stuff?
-Well, earwax (the scientific term is cerumen) is actually a combination of things.
-Tiny glands that line the walls of the ear canal produce oily secretions that work as a kind of cleanser.
-“These secretions keep a flow going from the eardrum toward the opening of the ear, catching dead skin cells, tiny hairs that line the ear canal and other types of microscopic debris along the way,” explains Mark Vaughan, a family physician and medical director at Auburn Medical Group, in Auburn, California.
+Well, earwax — the medical term is cerumen — is a waxy oil secreted by the tiny sebaceous and sweat glands that line the walls of the outer ear canal.
+A small amount of earwax regularly migrates from deep in the ear canal to the outside of the ear — acting as a kind of conveyor belt — carrying a lot of bad stuff along with it.
+“These secretions keep a flow going away from the eardrum toward the opening of the ear, catching dead skin cells, tiny hairs that line the ear canal and other types of microscopic debris along the way,” explains Mark Vaughan, M.D., a family physician and medical director at Auburn Medical Group in Auburn, California.
+Eventually, when the waxy mixture reaches the outside of the ear, it typically flakes off.
 Jaw movements, such as talking and chewing, help move things along.

-Earwax also acts as a protective lubricant that coats the ear canal, repelling water and preventing the skin from drying out.
-That waxy component is slightly acidic, so it “creates an unfriendly environment” for the bacteria and fungus that tends to develop in the moist, dark environment of the inner ear, says Yu-Lan Mary Ying, an otolaryngologist–head and neck surgeon affiliated with Rutgers New Jersey Medical School in Newark.
+Earwax on its own isn’t bad.
+“When ears are making the right amount of wax, it’s actually the sign of a healthy ear,” says Anh Nguyen-Huynh, M.D., an ENT-otolaryngologist affiliated with Cleveland Clinic.
+Indeed, earwax acts as a protective lubricant that coats the ear canal, repelling water and preventing the skin from drying out.
+That waxy component is slightly acidic, so it “creates an unfriendly environment” for the bacteria and fungus that tend to develop in the moist, dark environment of the inner ear, says Yu-Lan Mary Ying, M.D., an otolaryngologist–head and neck surgeon affiliated with Rutgers New Jersey Medical School in Newark.
 In fact, the wax of diabetic people is less acidic, making them more vulnerable to ear infections.

 Why too much earwax can be a problem

 Those who wear hearing aids or earbuds regularly are at risk, too, since the devices can potentially block the outward flow of earwax.
-What's more, Ying says, that wax may cause the hearing aids not to work as well, creating a feedback (an annoying whistling or squeaking sound).
-Or hearing aids may become damaged if the wax gets into the receivers.
-Try to clean your device daily, and have it checked out by your doctor every few months, to be sure it's in good working order.
+What’s more, Ying says, that wax may damage your hearing aid, creating muffled sound amplification or an annoying whistling or squeaking sound called feedback, or even causing the device not to fit.
+Hearing aids may also become damaged if the wax gets into the vents and receivers.
+Try to clean your device daily, and have it checked out by your doctor every few months, to be sure it’s in good working order.

 How to keep earwax under control